-A rural residential balance sheet allows Council to estimate how the supply of rural residential land will be used up over time and this allows Council the opportunity to take action at the appropriate time to assure long term supply of land to the market.
-As stated previously there is currently 753.6 ha of rural residential land of which 53 hectares is identified available for immediate supply.
-Given market preference and potential land based constraints, a minimum yield of approximately 20 lots is expected.
+A large lot residential balance sheet allows Council to estimate how the supply of large lot residential land will be used up over time and this allows Council the opportunity to take action at the appropriate time to assure long term supply of land to the market.
+As stated previously there is currently 947.3 ha of large lot residential land of which 117.1 ha has been identified as being undeveloped.
+Given market and lot size preference and potential land based constraints, a yield of approximately 25 lots is expected.

-A rural residential balance sheet for Deniliquin allows Council to estimate how this supply will be used up over time on the basis of the three demand options and preferred approach, and how much more lots will need to be zoned over the next 20 years to meet projected demand.
+A large lot residential balance sheet for Deniliquin allows Council to estimate how this supply will be used up over time on the basis of the three demand options and preferred approach, and how many more lots will need to be zoned over the next 17 years to meet projected demand.